DOGS DRIVING YOU NUTS? HERE’S HOW TO EXERCISE THEM!

 LOW COMMITMENT

-• Take them on a leashed walk around the residential neighborhood (Central St., Grove St., etc.).
-Stick to the sidewalks and move away from the train station, 5 corners, etc. If Tina is feeling extra spunky, you can cross the little bridge at the end of Central St. and heads uphill/turns into Drury.
+Take them on a leashed walk around the residential neighborhood (Central St., Grove St., etc.).
+Stick to the sidewalks and move away from the train station, 5 corners, etc. If Tina is feeling extra spunky, you can cross the little bridge at the end of Central St. — it heads uphill/turns into Drury Drive.

 MEDIUM COMMITMENT

-• To get Ellen (the higher-energy dog) more exercise, put Tina in the living room alone.
+To get Ellen (she’s higher-energy) more exercise, put Tina in the living room alone.

 HIGHER COMMITMENT

-• Ellen has a high prey drive with small/young/not yet spayed/neutered dogs, especially when there’s a chase.
-I recommend if any puppies come in or weird aggression happens between any dogs, you bring Tina & Ellen into the small park and/or leave.
+Ellen has a high prey drive with small/young/not yet spayed/neutered dogs, especially when there’s a chase.
+I recommend if any puppies come in or weird aggression/group chases happen between any dogs, you bring Tina & Ellen into the small park (or leave).

 A few more tips: